ryan605/Raw-Bots/README.md

-# Raw-Bots

-<h3>ABOUT</h3>
+<h2>Raw-Bots</h2>
+<h2>ABOUT</h2>

-<small>Welcome to **Bot Battlr**, the one and only spot in the known universe where you can custom build your own Bot Army!a galactic overlord has hired you, a galactic web
-developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.
+<small>Welcome to Bot Battlr, the one and only spot in the known universe where you can custom build your own Bot Army!a galactic overlord has hired you, a galactic web developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.
 This is my app:</small>

 <h2>PROJECT BUILD</h2>
 My project has extensively made use of:
 -React

 -Javascript